Back to Resources

 distribution, tax-optimized withdrawal sequencing, or specialized tax

 planning.
-The top alternatives depend on the gap: Income Lab for
+The top alternatives depend on the gap: Income Lab, a

 Your client is 64, recently retired, sitting on $1.3M in traditional